Yoga Training & Retreat

 What to Expect

-You will gain the tools and knowledge to confidently hold space for transformation, teach trauma-informed yoga, and use safe and inviting language and cues paramount when teaching women in recovery.
-We will explore the similarities between yoga philosophy and the 12 steps, Ayurveda, chakra healing, neuroscience, meditation, breathwork; all this informed by our SHE RECOVERS Intentions & Guiding Principles (covering the many different pathways and patchworks of recovery).
+You will gain the tools and knowledge to confidently hold space for transformation, teach trauma-informed yoga, and use empowering and inviting language and cues paramount when teaching women in recovery.
+We will also explore neuroscience, trauma theory, the similarities between yoga philosophy and the 12 steps, Ayurvedic philosophy, chakra healing, meditation and breathwork; all this informed by our SHE RECOVERS Intentions & Guiding Principles (covering the many different pathways and patchworks of recovery).
 There will be opportunities for practice teaching over the weekend.

 More than ever, our world needs your recovery, your healing and your teaching.
 If you have heard or felt the call to create yoga offerings specifically for women recovering from all of life challenges, now is the time.